Combined NFU / Kennel Club Guidance

-In East Farndon, many of the fields have ‘right of way’ footpaths that allow walkers and ramblers to pass through without damaging crops or disturbing grazing animals.
+Many of the fields around East Farndon have ‘right of way’ footpaths that allow walkers and ramblers to pass through without damaging crops or disturbing grazing animals.
 This creates a relative harmony that for most of the year causes very few problems.
-However, it is important to remember that this is a working environment for farm staff, and visitors should remain vigilant of animals, machinery and vehicles.
+It is important to remember however that this is a working environment for farm staff, and visitors should remain vigilant of animals, machinery and vehicles.
 These footpaths are signposted and clearly marked as official routes, so to avoid unnecessary upset, it is best to keep to the marked walkways.

-When walking with dogs in fields with cattle, the advice is to avoid getting between cows and their calves; to keep your dog under close and effective control on a lead around cows and sheep, but not to hang onto your dog if you are threatened by cattle – let it go and allow the dog to run to safety.
+When walking with dogs in fields with cattle, the advice from the NFU is to “avoid getting between cows and their calves; to keep your dog under close and effective control on a lead around cows and sheep, but not to hang onto your dog if you are threatened by cattle – let it go and allow the dog to run to safety.
 This offers the best chance of a safe outcome to both you and your dog.
 If you feel threatened by animals protecting their territory or young, do not run.
-Move to the edge of the field and, if possible, find another way round.
+Move to the edge of the field and, if possible, find another way round.”

 East Farndon Parish Council has a dedicated Footpath Warden, who, in partnership with the farm landowners, keep an eye on the upkeep and maintenance of our footpaths, including those through farmland.
 If you spot a problem – maybe an obstruction on the path or damage to a stile – please contact East Farndon Parish Council.
 They will then investigate, and if necessary, notify the relevant landowner and / or West Northamptonshire Council (who have responsibility for footpaths).
 To do this, please email the Parish Clerk at: firstname.lastname@example.org